Math Content Emphases

 - Set priorities for other implementation efforts taking the emphases into account, such as staff development; new curriculum development; or revision of existing formative or summative testing at the state, district or school level.

-- Sort clusters from Major to Supporting, and then teach them in that order.
+- Sort clusters from Major to Additional, and then teach them in that order.
 To do so would strip the coherence of the mathematical ideas and miss the opportunity to enhance the major work of the grade with the supporting clusters.

 - Use the cluster headings as a replacement for the standards.
 All features of the standards matter — from the practices to surrounding text to the particular wording of individual content standards.
 Guidance is given at the cluster level as a way to talk about the content with the necessary specificity yet without going so far into detail as to compromise the coherence of the standards.